-The entire goodwill on acquisition of Discoverture is allocated to the operating segment "BFSI" and of RSI to the operating segment "RCM".
+The entire goodwill on acquisition of Discoverture Solutions LLC is allocated to the operating segment "BFSI" and of Relational Solutions Inc. to the operating segment "RCM" (Refer note 1 of standalone financial statements).

 The goodwill on acquisitions of Bluefin and Magnet has been allocated as follows: